SynapseMedia/nucleus/README.md

 The nodes will also be facilitators of metadata for the network, each node will have a process that will "pin" with lists of metadata from the different participants in the network (this metadata will be previously encrypted) that will be obtained through the Distribution contract.

 It is worth noting that the IPFS nodes running within the network will be "upgraded" nodes to implement all the features described above.
-Any suggestion or improvement please submit an issue.

 ### Harvesting